Clex1o1/alexander/content/blog/2024-03-01-scripting-with-zx.md

 $.prefix += `export APPLE_SIGNING_IDENTITY='Apple Development: xxx@me.com (T22ZT6FGKK)';`;
 ```

-Tauri explains in detail how the signature works in the docs (link).
+[Tauri](https://tauri.app) explains in detail how the signature works in the [docs](https://tauri.app/v1/guides/distribution/sign-macos).

 The framework is now in place, and the build can proceed: